thunlp/OpenNE/README.md

 ### Results

 We report the Micro-F1 and Macro-F1 performance to quantify the effectiveness, and the running time for efficiency evaluation.
-Overall, OpenNE can provide comparable effectiveness and efficiency as the original papers.
+Overall, OpenNE can reproduce the results in the original papers.
+Our proposed TADW achieves better performance than DeepWalk with the help of text attributes.

 Wiki: